Marcellis/mad-codelabs/docs/level2-task1/level2-task1.md

 Make sure once you get started with this example the following steps were taken in advance:

-1. Select the ‘Empty Activity’
+1. Select the ‘Empty Activity’.
-2. Name the ‘MadLevel2Task1’
+2. Name the ‘MadLevel2Task1’.
-3. Choose language ‘Kotlin’
+3. Choose language ‘Kotlin’.
-4. Choose API 23
+4. Choose API 23.
 5. Press finish to get started.

 ## Setting up the Model and Adapter